Get Free Shipping on All Orders of $45 or More!

-When attaching the new cord to a standard 2 terminal socket, make certain that the "hot" wire (which is usually black) is connected to the Gold colored terminal post (gold colored screw head) on the socket.
-Also, make certain that the "neutral" wire, which is usually white, is connected to the silver terminal post (the silver colored screw head on the socket).
-Cords that are the same color will be smooth on the "hot" leg usually have a ribbed indentation on the "neutral" leg of the cord.
+When attaching the new cord to a standard 2 terminal socket, make certain that the "hot" wire (which is the smooth side of the cord) is connected to the Gold colored terminal post (gold colored screw head) on the socket.
+Also, make certain that the "neutral" wire (which is the ribbed side of the cord) is connected to the silver terminal post (the silver colored screw head on the socket).
+When connecting, loop the copper end from left to right over and behind the screw and tighten by turning clockwise.
+Replace the socket sleeve and you are done!

-If you are completely replacing all electrical components in this type of lamp you will need 3 things: 1.
-A 3 Terminal Socket2.
-A New Lamp Cord3.
-A Candelabra Socket with Clips The first step in this rewiring project is to take the ends of the New Lamp Cord and the (black and white) ends of the Candelabra Socket with Clips and insert them together into the bottom center threaded rod of the lamp until they both come out of the top of the rod.
-(You may want to pull the black and white wires of the candelabra socket until there's just enough cord at the bottom to place the socket into the 1" diameter hole in the base of the lamp.
+The first step in this rewiring project is to take the ends of the New Lamp Cord and the (black and white) ends of the Candelabra Socket with Clips and insert them together into the bottom center threaded rod of the lamp until they both come out of the top of the rod.
+(You may want to pull the black and white wires of the candelabra socket up until there's just enough cord at the bottom to place the socket into the 1" diameter hole in the base of the lamp.
 Then cut the excess wire off the candelabra socket so that it is even with the new lamp cord.
 This will prevent you from having an excessive amount of the black and white cord left over at the bottom of your lamp.)
-Insert the wires from the new lamp cord and the candelabra socket through the silver threaded base of the 3 terminal socket.
-Next, connect the black wire from the candelabra socket to the black terminal post. (black screw on the socket) Then, take the neutral wires from both the new lamp cord (which will be ribbed side, not smooth) and the candelabra socket (which will be white) and connect them both to the larger, silver terminal post.
+Insert the wires from the new lamp cord and the candelabra socket through the silver threaded base of the 3-terminal socket.
+(Do not screw the socket onto the threaded rod yet.)
+Next, connect the black wire from the candelabra socket to the black terminal post. (black screw on the socket).
+When connecting, loop the copper end from left to right over and behind the screw and tighten by turning clockwise.
+Then, take the neutral wires from both the new lamp cord (which will be the ribbed side, not smooth) and the candelabra socket (which will be white) and connect them both to the larger, silver terminal post.
 Finally, connect the hot, smooth wire (not ribbed) from the new lamp cord to the brass terminal post.
 Now that the wiring is complete, pull the cords from the bottom of the lamp so that the silver threaded part at the bottom of the 3 terminal socket touches the top of the threaded rod and screw into place.
-While screwing the socket in place, you will need to turn the cords coming out of the bottom of the lamp in the same direction so that they don't get twisted inside of the rod.
-Now clip the candelabra socket into the lamp base and your lamp rewiring project is complete.
+While screwing the socket in place, you will need to turn the cords coming out of the bottom of the lamp in the same direction so that they do not get twisted inside of the rod.

 Rewiring Diagram for Gone With the Wind Style Lamp